 Preliminary consideration is a required step towards promotion, although the outcome of the preliminary consideration is advisory to the candidate, rather than binding.
 Under normal circumstances, in the spring of the candidate's fifth year in rank, the unit head should notify the candidate that they are eligible for preliminary consideration that semester.
-If the candidate was awarded credit toward promotion at the time of hire, or if they wanted to be considered for early promotion, preliminary consideration is to organize the candidate's dossier and to provide an assessment of progress toward promotion.
+If the candidate was awarded credit toward promotion at the time of hire, or if they wanted to be considered for early promotion, preliminary consideration could occur in an earlier year.
+The purpose of preliminary consideration is to organize the candidate's dossier and to provide an assessment of progress toward promotion.